 WCHSA Player Eligibility

 · Residency: Our purpose is to build deep, meaningful, eternal, relationships with others, serving one another in love in season and out of season.
-Because we believe that this is best accomplished within a local community, our programs will favor student-athletes residing in the Washington County area; specifically, within a 20 mile radius of the City of West Bend.
+Because we believe that this is best accomplished within a local community, our programs will favor student-athletes residing in greater Washington County.

 · Homeschooling: A primary reason we exist is to provide families who have made a decision to homeschool their children a means of growing their children in Christian maturity through organized sports.
 Our programs will favor student-athletes who are homeschooled.